alangston/langston-geomorph-website/content/project/bedrock-rivers-in-the-flint-hills/index.md

   preview_only: false
   caption: Abby contemplating the complicated Kings Creek.
 ---
 We measured bedrock incision rates on Kings Creek, at the Konza Prairie Biological Research Station.
-We measured incision on the channel bed and channel banks  in both shale and limestone bedrock.
+We measured incision on the channel bed and channel banks by installing erosion pins in both shale and limestone bedrock.
+It's not too surprising that we found that shale bedrock erodes more quickly than limestone bedrock.
+What was surprising was our finding that shale erosion rates are not only dependent on the amount of stream discharge, but also depend on how much *slaking* or crumbling of the shale happened between large discharge events.